oysteijo/npy_array/README.md

 The idea is that you can use `cblas` or something similar for the matrix operations.
 I therefore have no intentions of adding such features.

+Credit should also go to Just Jordi Castells, and [his blogpost](http://jcastellssala.com/2014/02/01/npy-in-c/), which inspired me to write this.

 ## The C structure
 The structure is pretty self explanatory.